 To carry out the strategy, firstly, the Company will transform its mindset and broaden its vision.
 Addressing the new opportunities and challenges brought by cross-market, cross-sector and cross-national competition, the Company will broaden its vision so as to expand the scope of its business operation and service provision.
 Secondly, the development of core business and core brand will be accelerated.
 Adapting to the requirements arising from the new round of fierce and high-level competition, the Company will expedite the planning at the Group level for the development of core business and the establishment of core brand.
 Thirdly, the institutional mechanism reform will be further deepened.
-The Company will build a consensus for pushing forward the business line reform, focus on the nature of different businesses to explore innovation in operation system and management mechanism especially the incentive and restraint mechanism, and entitle businesses and teams.
+The Company will build a consensus for pushing forward the business line reform, focus on the nature of different businesses to explore innovation in operation system and management mechanism especially the incentive and restraint mechanism, and entitle business entities to more autonomy and flexibility in management so as to unleash the development potential of various businesses and teams.
 Fourthly, the infrastructure construction will be highly emphasized.
 The Company will systematize and optimize the account management to promote the unification of account management within the Group, step up the construction of IT infrastructure and the development of systems, and enhance the performance of the professional risk control team by improving its risk management capability so as to increase support for operational transformation particularly the cultivation of the Group's core business.